baph-omet/Apex-Launcher/README.md

 * Automatic font installation

 If you have any ideas for features you want to see in the launcher, feel free to recommend them on the issues page!
+Pull requests are welcome.